-"With AVB, it's more tactical [than under previous manager Harry Redknapp] in terms of understanding your different team-mates and the opposition.
+"With AVB, it's more tactical [than under previous manager Harry Redknapp] in terms of understanding your different teammates and the opposition.
 He changes his teams more, moves them around.
 Some players will play two or three different positions in a single match."

-"During my four months out injured at the beginning of the season, I attended every game at White Hart Lane and I would sit in with the Tottenham fans but with my hoodie up so nobody could recognise me," Assou-Ekotto said.
+"During my four months out injured at the beginning of the season, I attended every game at White Hart Lane and I would sit in with the Tottenham fans but with my hoodie up so nobody could recognize me," Assou-Ekotto said.
 "I now feel I have a better understanding of what it is to be a supporter and, for me, there are two types.

 "There are the fans who pass judgment quickly, who say, from the comfort of their seats, how they would have cut the ball on the inside, swung the ball around or brought it down.